 - Real vitamin-A, retinol, as we have delved into repeatedly, has a vital and well-chronicled relationship with another transition metal, copper.
 Where, oh where, would we be on this planet if retinol were unable to load the coppers into the many Multi-Copper Oxidase enzymes that enable us to activate oxygen so we can create energy successfully on this oxygen-filled planet?
 It is no small role that copper plays to transform these oxygen (O2) molecules into water (2H2O) molecules to release the energy molecules (Mg-ADP) and a myriad of other essential functions.
 We should all say a prayer of thanks to Barber & Cousins (1987) for their pioneering and penetrating research to fully understand the interdependence of retinol and copper.
 These nutrients are another vital “Fric & Frac” that ensures our vitality.

 - And finally, the world struggles mightily with the myth-led perception that “Anemia of Iron Deficiency” is real.
 It is among the greatest myths on this planet.
 Presented in the last two Graphics below are a key Figure from a seminal study by Robert E. Hodges, MD et al (1978) that demonstrates the vital impact that real vitamin-A, retinol, has on the process of building new blood, known as erythropoiesis.
-On the final graphic are key quotations and notable events that clearly verify the essential role that retinol play in healthy blood metabolism.
-That your favorite M.ineral D.enialist does not know this may be a matter for your later reflection and consideration.
+On the final graphic are key quotations and notable events that clearly verify the essential role that retinol plays in healthy blood metabolism.
+That your healthcare provider does not know this may be a matter for your later reflection and consideration.